rclone/rclone/docs/content/flags.md

       --box-client-secret string                            OAuth Client Secret
       --box-commit-retries int                              Max number of times to try committing a multipart file (default 100)
       --box-encoding MultiEncoder                           The encoding for the backend (default Slash,BackSlash,Del,Ctl,RightSpace,InvalidUtf8,Dot)
-      --box-list-chunk int                                  Size of listing chunk 1-1000 (default 1000) --box-owned-by string                                 Only show items owned by the login (email address) passed in --box-root-folder-id string                           Fill in for rclone to use a non root folder as its starting point
+      --box-impersonate string                              Impersonate this user ID when using a service account --box-list-chunk int                                  Size of listing chunk 1-1000 (default 1000) --box-owned-by string                                 Only show items owned by the login (email address) passed in --box-root-folder-id string                           Fill in for rclone to use a non root folder as its starting point